Student Handbook

 SCHOOL DELIVERIES

-Students and all personnel are not to have items delivered to them at school.
+Students are not to have items delivered to them at school.
 All flowers, balloons, stuffed items, etc., must be delivered to your home address.
 These objects may NOT be transported on the school bus.
 (Board Policy JLC)

 BREAKFAST & LUNCH

 Hickory Creek Elementary offers students an excellent breakfast and lunch program.
-Hot, nutritionally balanced meals are offered at very reasonable prices.
+Hot, nutritionally balanced meals are offered.
 Students are encouraged to participate in the school breakfast and lunch programs.
-A menu is available on the website.
+A menu is available on the website: www.warrenschools.com.

 Through the Community Eligibility Provision (CEP), all students in Warren County Schools receive a nutritious breakfast and lunch at no cost regardless of family income.